 Charitable contributions of cash are also important for supporting the program.
 Funds are used for framing, installation and maintenance of the art.
 For information on how to make a charitable contribution to support the TMC Healing Art Program, please call Michael Duran, (520) 324-3116.

-Healing Art newsletter - Click on the image below for a pdf file of our latest newsletter
+Healing Art newsletter - Click on an image below for a pdf file of the applicable newsletter: